 - In a large bowl, combine cake mix, cinnamon and nutmeg.
 Add apple juice and eggs; beat on low speed for 30 seconds, then on medium for 3 minutes.
 Combine raisins and flour; fold into batter.
 Fill each prepared pot three-fourths full.
 Sprinkle with almonds.
 Place pots on a baking sheet.

-- Bake at 325° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 325° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Place pots on a wire rack to cool.
 When cooled, remove foil liners from pots.
 Carefully peel off foil and discard.
 Heat a small amount of corn syrup and brush over tops of loaves.
 Decorate with candied cherries.
 Wrap loaves in plastic wrap or with a napkin and put back into pots for gift-giving.
-Yield: 3 loaves.